silum/astrokat-wiki/Basic-observation-planning.md

 ```

 In the example output above, both `J0408-6545` and `J1939-6342` was added to the selection to ensure best coverage of the target LST range.
 But `J1939-6342` is not really needed since `J0408-6545` has LST rise and set times close to those of the target, thus `J1939-6342` can be manually removed from the output CSV file it is not needed.

+**Note**: YAML files are text files and can be edited using any convenient text editor.
+Word of warning: When using word processing software to update the files, hidden white space or special unicode characters may be inserted.
+It is up to the user to ensure flat text files are returned for observation.

 ### 2. List rise and set times in LST